 Like detectives, some police officers may work in a typical line of criminal activity, such as narcotics trafficking.
 There are also special units for police officers, such as horseback, motorcycle, canine corps and SWAT teams.
 Officers typically will have to spend time in a regular patrol before being appointed to part of a special team.

-Work Environment of Law Enforcement Jobs
+Work Environment of Officers

 The work environment of law enforcement jobs is one that is similar in many aspects to the environment of military jobs.
 They are physically and mentally demanding, require quick thinking and discipline, and can be very fast paced at times.
 Officers must maintain a constant level of alertness while on patrol, not dissimilar to a patrol in the military.